mosaic-hgw/E-PIX/README.md

 Use SOAP-UI to create sample requests.

 # IT-Security Recommendations #

 For the operation of E-PIX at least following IT-security measures are recommended:
+* use **integrated authentication and authorization mechanism (gRAS)** or **keycloak-support** to secure access and grant privileges to epix-web (see [supplementary documentation](https://www.ths-greifswald.de/ttp-tools/keycloak) for details)
 * operation in a separate network-zone
 * use of firewalls and IP-filters
-* access restriction to the E-PIX-Servers with basic authentication (e.g. with nginx or apache)
+* access restriction to the gPAS-Servers with basic authentication (e.g. with nginx or apache)

 # Additional Information #